mehuaniket/KBH-KBC/README.md

 ## Introduction
 ---------------
-- i made this for my college event kaun banega hazarpati_kbh in techfest named convergence-2k16,uvpce!first time it's seems totally impossible to make this kind of system ! that can create env like real kbc show but i try to make and got succesed and made this software in week!i think this type of software really need some one that's why i uploaded on github.
+I created this software for a college event called 'Kaun Banega Hazarpati_KBH' which was a part of Techfest named Convergence-2k16 at UVPCE.
+It was my first time attempting to create such a system that could replicate the environment of the real KBC show.
+Even though it seemed impossible, I worked hard and managed to create the software in just one week.

 ## Installation
 ---------------

-- first step you need xammp or wamp already need to install on your pc.
-- after that copy directory in htdocs.
-- change the intial connnection block in includes/db.php
+To get started, you need to install XAMPP or WAMP on your PC.
+Then, copy the directory to the htdocs folder, and modify the initial connection block in includes/db.php.

 ```php
   public static $dbName = 'KBH';
   public static $user = 'dbuser';